BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/finiteElements/Bar/behavs.rst

 .. figure:: ../images/bar-shaft.png
    :align: center

-These behaviours can be combined, for example a truss member should only have a Truss behaviour, but a 3d frame member does have two beam behaviour in Y and Z directions, a truss behaviour and a shaft behaviour, (all these behaviours at the same time).
+These behaviours can be combined , for example a truss member should only have a Truss behaviour, but a 3d frame member does have two beam behaviour in Y and Z directions, a truss behaviour and a shaft behaviour, (all these behaviours at the same time).

 This is an example which makes a BarElement with truss behaviour which in real acts as a truss member that only can carry axial load: